FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 So, how to organize?
 Believe the main differing factor is Structural / Non Structural Next Level Inner / Outer

-[Curtain Walls](https://en.wikipedia.org/wiki/Curtain_wall_(architecture)) are always Non Structural
+[Curtain Walls](https   *//en.wikipedia.org/wiki/Curtain_wall_(architecture)) are always Non Structural

 #### Joining Wall segments

-All Arch objects have a great feature: you can add one to another.
+All Arch objects have a great feature   * you can add one to another.
 Doing that will unite their geometries, but they are still editable independently after.
-To add one of our crossing walls to the other, just select one, CTRL + select the other, and press the Arch Add tool:
+To add one of our crossing walls to the other, just select one, CTRL + select the other, and press the Arch Add tool   *

 ![](images/Arch_tutorial_05.jpg )

 On the left are the two intersecting walls, on the right the result after adding one to the other.

 {{Note|An important note about parametric objects|Something is important to consider already.
-As you can see, in FreeCAD, everything is parametric: Our new "united" wall is made from two walls, each based on a baseline.
+As you can see, in FreeCAD, everything is parametric   * Our new "united" wall is made from two walls, each based on a baseline.
 When you expand them in the [tree view](Document_structure.md), you can see all that chain of dependencies.
 As you can imagine, this little game can quickly become very complex.
 Furthermore, if you already know how to work with the [sketcher](Sketcher_Workbench.md), you might have wanted to draw the baselines with constrained sketches.
-This whole complexity has a cost: it raises exponentially the number of calculations that FreeCAD has to perform to keep your model geometry up to date.
+This whole complexity has a cost   * it raises exponentially the number of calculations that FreeCAD has to perform to keep your model geometry up to date.
 So, think about it, don't add unnecessary complexity when you don't need it.
 Keep a good balance between simple and complex objects, and keep these for the cases where you really need them.}}

 For example, I could have drawn all my baselines above without caring about what crosses what, and fix things with the [Arch Add](Arch_Add.md) tool later.
 But I would have raised much the complexity of my model, for no gain at all.
 Better make them correct right from the start, and keeping them as very simple pieces of geometry.